Maximize Search Relevance to Attract, Engage and Retain Searchers

-In a recent post, I discussed how businesses should leverage Search Marketing techniques to intersect with existing searcher demand.
-I firmly believe that when we understand the searcher’s intent, where a searcher is in the buying cycle or even the type of search they are doing, advertisers can better intersect with the current demand for their products and services to increase sales.
+In a recent post, I discussed how businesses can leverage Search Marketing techniques to capitalize on existing search demand.
+I firmly believe that when we understand the searcher’s intent, where a searcher is in the buying cycle, or even the type of search they are conducting, advertisers can better align with the current demand for their products and services, ultimately increasing sales.
 I will walk you through the next critical step of leveraging relevance and searcher interest in today’s post.
-Now, our programs should connect with the right targets, and our focus should turn from attracting to engaging the searcher once they come to your Website.
+Now, our programs should connect with the correct targets, and our focus should shift from attracting to engaging the searcher once they arrive at your Website.

-Advertisers who truly want to get the most out of search marketing need to establish stricter measures of success for their campaigns and monitor them to ensure they are capturing more of the right traffic and avoiding the wrong traffic.
+Advertisers who genuinely want to maximize the effectiveness of their search marketing campaigns need to establish more stringent measures of success and closely monitor them to ensure they are capturing the right traffic and avoiding the wrong traffic.

 Decreasing Bounce Rates means more engagements.

-In a pull-driven marketing environment like search, one where the consumer actively reaches out for information, we have this unique opportunity to connect with them and guide them through the stages of learning about our products to conversion.
-With this opportunity comes an implied obligation that we will present the searcher with the best information and engage them to take the next step in your specific purchase cycle.
-A failure to engage searchers by not presenting them with content that matches their needs, that engages and compels them to interact further, will result in them clicking the back button never to be seen again.
+In a pull-driven marketing environment like search, where consumers actively seek information, we have a unique opportunity to connect with them and guide them through the stages of learning about our products to conversion.
+With this opportunity comes an implied obligation to present the searcher with the best information and engage them to take the next step in your specific purchase cycle.
+A failure to engage searchers by not presenting them with content that matches their needs, that engages and compels them to interact further, will result in them clicking the back button, never to be seen again.

-In a perfect world, we would have a single landing page for each keyword phrase to precisely match the intent of their search with content on your site.
-Unfortunately, we live in a world of limited resources, and sites that match our company organization and messaging are not always flexible to our search prospects’ broad needs and interests.
+In an ideal world, we would have a single landing page for each keyword phrase that precisely matches the intent of the search with content on your site.
+Unfortunately, we live in a world of limited resources, and sites that match our company’s organization and messaging are not always flexible enough to meet our search prospects’ broad needs and interests.

-Various studies suggest that the average paid search marketing program has bounce rates well over 60 percent.
+Various studies suggest that the average paid search marketing program has a bounce rate of over 60 percent.
 This means only less than 40 percent of those who click a search listing are finding what they want on the landing page.
 Bounce rates are typically defined as those visitors who landed on a page from a search listing and did not move forward but simply clicked the back button and left the site.

 One of the easiest ways for advertisers to generate immediate improvements in their search marketing programs is to reduce their bounce rates for important keywords.
 A single 10 percent decrease in bounces will result in significantly more opportunities to connect with high-quality traffic.